fbpx

 Rent a Car

 There are many options for renting cars in Hawaii.
 This may be something that you want to negotiate into your contract with your agency.
 Many travelers choose to rent a car while on the islands.
 Coordinate with your staffing agency to see if they can find you any deals on car rentals.
 A car rental may cost upward of $800/month depending on the island.
+I like searching for rentals on Turo, which is like an Airbnb for cars.
 If you are lucky, you may find a local who rents island cars to travelers as part of a housing package, or at a lower rate (more like $450/month).
 Check Craiglist, Facebook, etc for local deals.

 If you decided to take public transit to work and still want the island experience of having a car, you can easily rent cars on your days off.
-Enterprise Car Share & Zipcar (Honolulu only) allow rentals by the hour.
-These services are perfect if you need to run some errands or do a half day excursion.
+Enterprise Car Share & Hui Car Share allow rentals by the hour.
+These services are perfect if you need to run some errands or do a half-day excursion.

 Grab a cab, Uber or Lyft

-Popular ride sharing services, Uber and Lyft, are available on Oahu, The Big Island, Maui and Kauai.
-Cabs also frequent the streets.
-If you need a ride to and from work, make sure to specify your pick up location.
-In the mazes of hospitals, drivers can easily get lost trying to pick up riders!
+Popular ride-sharing services, Uber and Lyft, are available on Oahu, The Big Island, Maui, and Kauai.
+However, the smaller towns definitely have fewer drivers available.
+You may have 2 drivers covering a whole town of 20,000 people.
+If you need a ride to and from work, make sure to specify your pick-up location.
+In the mazes of hospitals, drivers can easily get lost trying to pick up riders.

 Transportation in Hawaii can seem overwhelming but with proper planning, it can be a breeze.
 Determine what your needs are and what makes sense for your schedule and budget.
-From shipping your car, to buying, renting or taking the bus, there are many options to get around on the islands.
-If you have any questions about Honolulu or Oahu, please feel free to contact me!
+From shipping your car to buying, renting, or taking the bus, there are many options to get around on the islands.

 For More On Hawaii: